NETWORKDAYS.INTL

 * You can use the DATEVALUE function to return the date serial number given a date in text format.

-* You can use the WORKDAY.INTL function if you want the number of working days between two dates.
+* You can use the DAYS function to return the number of days between two dates.

 * You can use the NETWORKDAYSMISC - User Defined Function if you want to use a VBA function.